rvaughn666/MultiPoolMiner/README.md

 **-Region [Europe/US/Asia]**
 Choose your region or the region closest to you.

-**-SSL**
-Specifying the -ssl command (without a boolean value of true or false) will restrict the miner application list to include only the miners that support secure connection.

 **-ShowMinerWindow**
 By default MPM hides most miner windows as to not steal focus (Miners of API type 'Wrapper' will remain hidden).
 All miners write their output to files in the Log folder.
 Set to 'true' to show miner windows.